LeoVen/C-DataStructures-Library/README.md

 ```

-This makes search as `O(N)` and is much slower than it should be so a balanced binary search tree is prefered for maintaining the shape of the tree to make operations run in faster times.
+This makes search as `O(N)` and is much slower than it should be so a balanced binary search tree is preferred for maintaining the shape of the tree to make operations run in faster times.

 ### BinomialHeap